damiangadzialski/aboutme/README.md

 - 👋 Hi, I’m @damiangadzialski
-- 👀 I’m interested in digital marketplaces
+- 👀 I’m interested in digital marketplaces and platforms.
+I also enjoy data engineering.
-- 💞️ I’m looking to collaborate on digital transformation of old business models.
+- 💞️ I’m looking to collaborate on digital transformation ventures.
 - 📫 reach me at: gadzialski@gmail.com

 <!---